 In this article, you’ll learn about the insecticides used in flea shampoo, which ones are safe, which ones might hurt your cat, and how to choose a good product.

-Is Flea Shampoo Safe For Cats?
+Is Flea Shampoo Safe for Cats?

 The only truly safe flea shampoo is mild dish soap.
 Every insecticide or essential oil-based flea shampoo has been associated with some kind of negative reaction.